-If you’re also travelling around the USA with your dog, you’ll likely to also pass through this city.
+Los Angeles in California is one of the most top cities to visit in the USA.
+There’s plenty of attractions that have made this city a popular tourist destination, and if you’re travelling in the USA with your dog, you’ll quite likely to pass through this city.
 So, how dog-friendly is Los Angeles?
 And what is there to do in LA with a dog?
-It’s actually pretty dog-friendly; read on to find out more.

 Dining Out in Los Angeles with a Dog